 Our favourite way to get creative with this slow cooker fudge recipe is to take our favourite chocolate bar, chop it up and then sprinkle it on top of the fudge mixture before serving.
 We love a Kinder Bueno version.

-I would recommend adding a tiny bit on your first go making slow cooker chocolate fudge and then maybe adding a bit more next time if it worked well.
+I would recommend adding a tiny bit on your first go making chocolate fudge in the slow cooker and then maybe adding a bit more next time if it worked well.
 Remember, you can always add more, but you can't take it out.

-What booze works?
+What alcohol works?
 Amaretto, rum, brandy, salted caramel liqueur and Irish cream all work well.

 You need to put it in the fridge (or freezer if you want to speed things up) for around 5 hours to set, however over night is best.